Association for Education Finance and Policy v. McMahon

 In February 2025, the Department of Education began efforts to dismantle IES by cancelling dozens of contracts for research studies and support services vital to IES’s functioning.
 In March 2025, the Department gave approximately 90% of IES employees notice that they would be terminated.
 IES also terminated certain data licenses that researchers rely on to conduct their work.

-Representing the Association for Education Finance and Policy, an association of 1,000 education researchers and practitioners, and the Institute for Higher Education Policy, a nonpartisan, nonprofit research, policy and advocacy organization, Public Citizen filed a lawsuit challenging the Department’s attempts to shut down IES.
-The complaint alleges that the actions are ultra vires, contrary to the statutes requiring IES to exist and conduct and disseminate research, arbitrary and capricious, and in violation of the Impoundment Control Act and the Anti-Deficiency Act.
-Soon thereafter, we filed a motion for a preliminary injunction, to stop the harms that are already occurring and the harms that are likely to follow should Defendants be allowed to complete the evisceration of IES and termination of its statutory functions.
+Representing the Association for Education Finance and Policy, an association of 1,000 education researchers and practitioners, and the Institute for Higher Education Policy, a nonpartisan, nonprofit research, policy and advocacy organization, Public Citizen filed a lawsuit challenging the Department’s attempts to eviscerate IES.
+The complaint alleged that the actions were ultra vires, contrary to the statutes requiring IES to exist and conduct and disseminate research, arbitrary and capricious, and in violation of the Impoundment Control Act and the Anti-Deficiency Act.
+Soon thereafter, we filed a motion for a preliminary injunction, to stop the harms that were already occurring and the harms that were likely to follow.
+The court denied the motion on the grounds that the plaintiffs were not likely to succeed on the merits of the claims as drafted.